When you work with primary-age children you really can make a difference every day.

 How we’ll support you throughout your training

-Throughout your placements, you’ll have the support of a mentor based at each of your schools.
-This mentor is trained by Leeds Trinity to support you as you complete your school-based training, as well as to assess your progress against the Teachers’ Standards.
+Throughout your placements, you’ll have the support of an expert mentor based at each of your schools.
+This mentor is trained by Leeds Trinity to support you as you complete your school-based training and to review your ongoing training needs throughout the placements.

-You’ll also have a development and link tutor at Leeds Trinity, who will visit you at school.
-Their role is to provide quality assurance for your training, as well as to offer any support and advice you may need.
+You’ll have a development and link tutor at Leeds Trinity who will visit you at school and provide the vital connection between your school-based training and your University learning.
+Their role is to provide quality assurance for your training in school, as well as to offer any support and advice you may need.

 How we’ll assess you